karaarda/THE2-Tester/README.md

 ```

 # Options
-Options can be changed by two way: By changing directly from the source file or By passing cli arguments.
-Additional information section describes first way.
-This section describes the second one.
+Options can be changed by two way:
+- By changing directly from the source file ((Which is described in the Additional Information section))
+- By passing cli arguments.
+(Which will be described in this section)

 ## There are 3 CLI option right now
 - By default, whole test log will be shown (Both fails and passes).
 This can be disabled using: -fo or --fails-only